zensonic/AZ-301-MicrosoftAzureArchitectDesign/Instructions/AZ-301T04_Lab_Mod02_Building Azure IaaS-Based Server Applications by using ARM.md

     > **Note**: This is necessary because you will use the **sed** utility to insert this string into the Azure Building Blocks parameter file.
 Alternatively, you could simply open the file and enter the public key string directly into the file.

-1. At the **Cloud Shell** command prompt, type in the following command and press **Enter** to create a variable which value designates the name of your Azure subscription:
+1. Within the SSH session to the Azure VM **lab03vm1**, run the following to create a variable which value designates the name of your Azure subscription:

     ```sh
     SUBSCRIPTION_ID=$(az account list --query "[0].id" --output tsv | tr -d '"')
     ```

-1. At the **Cloud Shell** command prompt, type in the following command and press **Enter** to create a variable which value designates the name of the resource group you will use for the deployment:
+1. Within the SSH session to the Azure VM **lab03vm1**, run the following to create a variable which value designates the name of the resource group you will use for the deployment:

     ```sh
     RESOURCE_GROUP='AADesignLab0304-RG'
     ```

-1. At the **Cloud Shell** command prompt, type in the following command and press **Enter** to create a variable which value designates the Azure region you will use for the deployment:
+1. Within the SSH session to the Azure VM **lab03vm1**, run the following to create a variable which value designates the Azure region you will use for the deployment:

     ```sh
     LOCATION=$(az group list --query "[?name == 'AADesignLab0301-RG'].location" --output tsv)
     ```

-1. At the **Cloud Shell** command prompt, type in the following command and press **Enter** to replace the placeholder for the **adminUsername** parameter with the value **Student** in the Building Blocks parameter file:
+1. Within the SSH session to the Azure VM **lab03vm1**, run the following to replace the placeholder for the **adminUsername** parameter with the value **Student** in the Building Blocks parameter file:

     ```sh
     sed -i.bak1 's/"adminUsername": ""/"adminUsername": "Student"/' ./reference-architectures/virtual-machines/single-vm/parameters/linux/single-vm.json
     ```

-1. At the **Cloud Shell** command prompt, type in the following command and press **Enter** to replace the placeholder for the **sshPublicKey** parameter with the value of the **$PUBLIC_KEY_REGEX** variable in the Building Blocks parameter file:
+1. Within the SSH session to the Azure VM **lab03vm1**, run the following to replace the placeholder for the **sshPublicKey** parameter with the value of the **$PUBLIC_KEY_REGEX** variable in the Building Blocks parameter file:

     ```sh
     sed -i.bak2 's/"sshPublicKey": ""/"sshPublicKey": "'"$PUBLIC_KEY_REGEX"'"/' ./reference-architectures/virtual-machines/single-vm/parameters/linux/single-vm.json
     ```

-1. At the **Cloud Shell** command prompt, type in the following command and press **Enter** to set the value of the size parameter of the virtual machines to **Standard_D2s_v3** in the Building Blocks parameter file:
+1. Within the SSH session to the Azure VM **lab03vm1**, run the following to set the value of the size parameter of the virtual machines to **Standard_D2s_v3** in the Building Blocks parameter file:

     ```sh
     sed -i.bak3 's/"Standard_DS1_v2"/"Standard_D2s_v3"/g' ./reference-architectures/virtual-machines/single-vm/parameters/linux/single-vm.json
     ```

-1. At the **Cloud Shell** command prompt, type in the following command and press **Enter** to verify that the parameter values were successfully changed in the Building Blocks parameter file:
+1. Within the SSH session to the Azure VM **lab03vm1**, run the following to verify that the parameter values were successfully changed in the Building Blocks parameter file:

     ```sh
     cat ./reference-architectures/virtual-machines/single-vm/parameters/linux/single-vm.json
     ```

-1. At the **Cloud Shell** command prompt, type in the following command and press **Enter** to create a new resource group:
+1. Within the SSH session to the Azure VM **lab03vm1**, run the following to create a new resource group:

     ```sh
     az group create --name $RESOURCE_GROUP --location $LOCATION
     ```

-1. At the **Cloud Shell** command prompt, type in the following command and press **Enter** to deploy a Linux Azure VM by using the Azure Building Blocks:
+1. Within the SSH session to the Azure VM **lab03vm1**, run the following to deploy a Linux Azure VM by using the Azure Building Blocks:

     ```sh
     azbb -g $RESOURCE_GROUP -s $SUBSCRIPTION_ID -l $LOCATION -p ./reference-architectures/virtual-machines/single-vm/parameters/linux/single-vm.json --deploy